Paws of wisdom 7 day Detox protocol header

 #3 - Snuffle Mats

 Snuffle mats are a fantastic way to engage your dog’s brain while keeping arousal levels low.
-Snuffle mats tap into a dog's natural foraging instincts, encouraging dogs to sniff, search, and problem-solve—all in a way that’s low arousal rather than overstimulating.
+Snuffle mats tap into a dog's natural foraging instincts, encouraging dogs to sniff, search, and problem-solve in a way that’s low arousal rather than overstimulating.

-Sniffing is a natural stress reliever and incredibly stimulating for dogs, making snuffle mats a great midday boredom buster or mealtime alternative.
+Forging is a natural stress reliever and incredibly stimulating for dogs, making snuffle mats a great midday boredom buster or mealtime alternative.
 Snuffle mats can help dogs slow down and actively work for their rewards, keeping them engaged for longer.

 There are plenty of varieties available, from basic mats to more intricate puzzle-style options, and you can even use multiple mats at a time to increase the challenge if you want!